 Now let's modify our add.php and add the following data into the database together with the data from the checkbox:

 - foreach() - gets the value of the checkbox.
 As you will notice, the checkbox format in the form is name="checkbox".
 To get data from the checkbox, it has to be instantiated as an array.
 Doing so would make it possible to get data from multiple checkboxes.

 Now try entering some data and click "Add to list".
 In my case, I'll just use fish again.
 Let's go to our phpmyadmin and let's see if the data has been added.
 Here's the result of my case:

 Now that we have seen that the data has been successfully added.
-Let’s now display the data in our home page.
-Let’s modify our home.php and let’s add some columns for the date:
+Let's now display the data on our home page.
+Let's modify our home.php and let's add some columns for the date:

 10.)
 Editing Data

-Let’s now try editing our data and to do that we will use a new functionality called “GET“.
-With our previous methods, we have been using POST as our http request but this time, let’s use GET for editing and deleting records.
-To start of, let’s modify our home.php and add a little code to 2 columns:
+Let's now try editing our data and to do that we will use a new functionality called "GET".
+With our previous methods, we have been using POST as our HTTP request but this time, let's use GET for editing and deleting records.
+To start off, let's modify our home.php and add a little code to 2 columns:

-If you have noticed, we only added URL parameter for the edit and delete links namely id.
-We will be using this later to handle thee data.
-The reason why we use id is because it’s a unique identifier.
-It is possible for the person to have enter the same data so it’s not recommended to use the details as a mean for manipulation later on.
+If you have noticed, we only added a URL parameter for the edit and delete links namely id.
+We will be using this later to handle the data.
+The reason why we use id is that it's a unique identifier.
+It is possible for the person to have entered the same data so it's not recommended to use the details as a means for manipulation later on.

 Now that we have that, let's try creating our edit.php and let's try to get the data from there: